 Preparing your Blender file for rendering

-This page describes how you have to prepare your blend-files for a correct render using BURP.
+This page describes how you prepare your blend-files for a correct render using BURP.

-Select the Blender-Internal renderer in the Scene options Tab (F10) in Blender (red marker).
+Select the Blender-Internal renderer or Cycles renderer in the Render options Tab in Blender (red marker).

 You can split every frame into multiple parts, this is done by specifying multipart rendering on the upload website.
 If you do that, each part will be sent out to the clients as a seperate workunit.
 When all parts of a frame have been rendered, BURP will join them to a frame automatically.
 For this to work the numbers inside Blender are ignored (blue marker), so no need to set them.

-Notice that panoramic rendering isn't fully supported.
-Turning on "Pan" generates bogus results..
+Notice that panoramic rendering, border rendering isn't supported.
+Turning on any of these may generate bogus results.

 Check: Output file type